Making complex data, simple to use.

 Does that sound like anyone you know?

-Any chance you've ever felt you could use accurate and easy to understand summaries when making tough decisions?
+By chance, have you ever felt you could use easy to understand summaries of your business?

 In Grade 3 I was part of an enrichment program.
 One of our projects was working with the programming language Logo using their Turtle Graphics feature.